Best Low-Interest Business Loans in February 2025

 • Rates and terms: We prioritize lenders with more competitive fixed rates, fewer fees and greater options for repayment terms, loan amounts and APR discounts.

-• Repayment experience: For starters, we consider each lender’s reputation and business practices.
+• Repayment experience: We consider each lender’s reputation and business practices.
 We also favor lenders that report to all major credit bureaus, offer reliable customer service and provide any unique perks to customers, like free wealth coaching.

 Frequently asked questions

 Businesses generally pay lower interest rates than individual people applying for personal loans.
-That’s because business loans are typically secured with business assets, and a business must undergo extensive vetting with most financial institutions before being approved for a loan.
+That’s because business loans are often secured with business assets, and a business must undergo extensive vetting with most financial institutions before being approved for a loan.